All Episodes

 So the Wall Street Journal just sends out this little blurb here.

-At the old company's annual meeting, 39 and a half percent of shareholders voted to create an independent chairman in line with the 40 percent uh the proposal received last year.
+At the oil company's annual meeting, 39.5% of shareholders voted to create an independent chairman in line with the 40% the proposal received last year.

 Currently, Rex Tillerson holds both the chairman and the CEO jobs.

-The issue, which has been on the Exxon proxy for several years, gained considerable attention in recent weeks when members of the Rockefeller family said they were supporting the measure.
+The ISU, which has been on the Exxon proxy for several years, gained considerable attention in recent weeks when members of the Rockefeller family said they were supporting the measure.

-So the shareholders told the Rockefeller family we're gonna keep Rex in both positions.
+So the shareholders told the Rockefeller family, we're going to keep Rex in both positions.

 Scott McClellan got another note.